alesys/creative-nodeflow/README.md

 3. **Execute**: Press `Ctrl+Enter` to send to OpenAI
 4. **Auto Output**: An output node will automatically appear with the response

+**Behind the Scenes**: Starting Prompt creates a new conversation thread with your Brand Voice (if defined) as the first system message.

 ### Chaining Prompts

-1. **Add Agent Prompt**: Click "🤖 Agent Prompt" to add a follow-up prompt
+1. **Add Creative Director**: Click "🤖 Creative Director" to add a follow-up prompt
 2. **Connect Nodes**: Drag from the output handle (right side) of one node to the input handle (left side) of another
-3. **Context Flow**: Agent prompts automatically receive context from connected nodes
+3. **Context Flow**: Creative Director automatically receives context from connected nodes
+4. **Thread Continuity**: The Creative Director continues the existing thread without re-injecting Brand Voice

+**Token Savings**: By not re-injecting Brand Voice on every follow-up, you save 100-500 tokens per message (900-4500 tokens per 10-message conversation)!

 ### Generating Images